Updated: Aug 29

 How can a small business with a small budget get started with video marketing?

 The answer is pretty simple.
 Start with the videos that will have the biggest impact on your business and do it yourself.
+If you are new to video marketing you might first want to read the article what is video marketing and why is it important for small businesses.

 Remember that the content of your video is more important than how shiny or professional it looks.
 You don’t need to break the bank to make an effective video .